aedart/athenaeum/docs/archive/current/core/usage/README.md

 # Configuration

-By now you should already know, all of your application's configuration is located within your `/configs` directory - or whatever [path you have chosen](../integration.md).
+All of this package's configuration is located within your `/configs` directory (_this path [can be specified]((../integration.md)) in your application instance_).

 ## Get and Set Values

-The following shows how to obtain the configuration repository, obtain a value and how to set a value
+There are many ways to obtain the configuration repository.
+The following only illustrates a single possibility.
+For additional possibilities, consider reviewing the [Laravel Helpers](../../support/laravel) package.

 ```php
 $config = $app->get('config');